Snowtember: Summer snowstorm expected to hit western Alberta | CBC News

 Areas to the south and east, including Edmonton, will likely also see a few snowflakes fall on Wednesday, but the weather agency expects that it will melt quickly.

-Edmonton's temperature is expected to drop of a low of zero Wednesday with rain showers or flurries, while periods of snow or rain are forecast for Thursday.
+Edmonton's temperature is expected to drop of a low of zero Wednesday amid rain showers or flurries, while periods of snow or rain are forecast for Thursday.

 The storm will move south through the afternoon and evening on Wednesday and may reach as far south as Banff by Thursday morning.